The Annual Debt Review Awards

 Who Can Win Awards?

-The industry are invited to apply their industry knowledge and expertise as they consider possible candidates and narrow the field to a short list of nominees using online software.
+Over several months the industry is invited to apply their industry knowledge and expertise as they consider possible candidates and narrow the field to a shortlist of nominees using online software.
 The nominees are then considered in more detail and winners in the following 5 categories are announced on the night of the Debt Review Awards Gala:

 Boutique Debt Counsellor